shrumit/CS-3307-TeamAres/CONTRIBUTING.md

 You may also want to "assign" yourself or others on that Issue.

-**3. When you are done pushing your commits to your branch, make a Pull Request on Github.
-Reference your Pull Request in the Issue that it fixes**
+**3. When you are done pushing your commits to your branch, make a Pull Request on Github.**

-I think when a PR is accepted and merged, the branch disappears.
-We'll find out.
+When a PR is merged, the branch can be deleted.
+Reference the Issue that the PR fixes by using a hashtag.

 -------------
 #### Note on commit naming conventions -  use present-tense imperative.